Caryn McTighe Musil

 Senior Scholar and Director of Civic Learning and Democracy Initiatives, Office of the President, AAC&U

-Caryn McTighe Musil received her B.A. from Duke University and her M.A. and Ph.D. in English from Northwestern University.
-Before moving into national level administrative work in higher education, she was a faculty member for eighteen years.
+Dr. Musil received her B.A. from Duke University and her M.A. and Ph.D. in English from Northwestern University.